WPManageNinja/wpsocialninja-docs/guide/troubleshooting/facebook-feeds-not-updating-or-missing-posts-social-feeds-wp-social-ninja.md

 ### Additional Tips

-Reconnect Your Facebook Account: Sometimes, reconnecting your Facebook account in WPSocialNinja can resolve feed issues.&nbsp;
+Reconnect Your Facebook Account: Sometimes, reconnecting your Facebook account in WPSocialNinja can resolve feed issues.

 Check Facebook API Limits: Facebook imposes API limits on how often data can be fetched.
-If your feed isn’t updating, wait a few minutes and check again.
+If your feed isn't updating, wait a few minutes and check again.

-If the issue still exists after trying the solutions above, feel free to reach out to our [support team](https://wpmanageninja.com/support-tickets/) for further assistance.&nbsp;
+If the issue still exists after trying the solutions above, feel free to reach out to our [support team](https://wpmanageninja.com/support-tickets/) for further assistance.